-Given $\curlyO$ a maximal order of $B_p$, the main object of study in this article is its Gross lattice: \begin{definition} Let $\curlyO$ be a maximal order of $B_p$.
+Given $\curlyO$ a maximal order in $B_p$, the main object of study in this article is its Gross lattice: \begin{definition} Let $\curlyO$ be a maximal order in $B_p$.
 Its \textbf{Gross lattice} $\curlyO^T$ is the sublattice given by

 When $E$ is a supersingular elliptic curve and $\End(E) \cong \curlyO$, we also call $\curlyO^T$ the \textbf{Gross lattice of $E$}. \end{definition}